Stromenland Partnership for Special Education

 Network organization

-The Stromenland partnership is a foundation.
-It brings together 24 boards representing 167 primary schools, special primary schools, and special education schools.
-As a network organization, it ensures appropriate education for all students in the region.
+The Stromenland Partnership is a foundation.
+It brings together 24 school boards representing 167 schools, including elementary schools, special elementary schools, and special education schools.
+As a network organization, it ensures appropriate educational programs for all students in the region.

 Support platforms and administrative office

-Stromenland covers a large area, which is why it has been divided into four support platforms (regions).
+Stromenland’s operational area is extensive, which is why it has been divided into four so-called support platforms (regions).
 The administrative office is responsible for the central coordination of all activities.
 The administrative office also supports the regions.
 Each support platform operates in a specific region.
-The contact persons in the region are responsible for the implementation of appropriate education.
+The regional coordinators are responsible for implementing appropriate education.